st4420/CS-GY_6613-Multiple-Object-Tracking-Assignment_st4420/Task1.md

 1.Kalman coefficients initialization
 2.Ball image’s gray processing
-3. Ball image’s binaryzation
+3.Ball image’s binaryzation
-4. Remove fine noise
+4.Remove fine noise
-5. Extract the center coordinates of the ball
+5.Extract the center coordinates of the ball
-6. Enter the center coordinates of the ball into the input of Kalman
+6.Enter the center coordinates of the ball into the input of Kalman
 7.Kalman update
 8.Kalman output calculation
 9.output display